digital-world/sakuyamon/README.md

 large-scale extension.

-It is intentionally designed not to work with `raco setup`, nor any other installing process.
-Please choose a non-root user and clone the source code, after making it will suitable to run as that user.
+It is intentionally designed not to work with `raco setup`, nor any other installations.
+Another good news is that, you are safe to run it as **root**, after making as usual it will work properly.

 ---